obsessiveo/Base64/README.md

 ## Features

 - Written in Typescript
-- Can decode and encode string from/to Base64 and Base64Url standards.
+- Can decode and encode string from/to Base64.

 ## Installation